conduktor/conduktor-docs/docs/platform/configuration/user-authentication/SSO/generic-oauth2.md

 When using `X-Forwarded` headers allow users to connect using OIDC SSO from multiple URLs if they are all configured as valid redirect URIs in your OIDC provider.
 :::
 :::note
-Console do not support `Forwarded` header yet.
+Console does not support `Forwarded` header yet.
 :::